30+ Fully Accessible Maryland Places For Kids To Have Fun

 Walters offers special tours for patrons who are blind or partially sighted.
 Assistive listening devices are available from the Visitor Services Desk for all auditorium programs.

 Walters Art Museum also offers Sensory Morning and Sensory Evening programs for individuals with autism and sensory processing disorders four times each year.
-The program is offered in partnership with the Kennedy Krieger Institute.
+The art museum partners with the Kennedy Kreiger Institute to offer this program.
 Participants will have access to hands-on activities, including art making, tactile resources, and visual supports.
 For those in need of a respite, a Sensory Break Area will be available as well.

 For more details on these amenities, click here.